Facebook expands its local news prioritization efforts globally

-As Facebook continues to fire-fight the fallout from the data harvesting exploits of Cambridge Analytica, the social network giant is getting back to basics today with the global expansion of an algorithm update it hopes will help foster a stronger community spirit among its users.
+As Facebook continues to fight the fallout from the data harvesting exploits of Cambridge Analytica, the social network giant is getting back to basics today with the global expansion of an algorithm update it hopes will foster a stronger community spirit among its users.

-Back in January the company announced it would begin prioritizing news that emanates from local sources: so a local newspaper report as opposed to a national title, for example, will be more likely to be promoted in your feed.
+Back in January, the company announced it would begin prioritizing news that emanates from local sources, promoting a local newspaper report as opposed to a national title in your feed, for example.

-This update will now be expanding beyond the U.S. and into all markets and languages.
+This update will now be expanding beyond the U.S. into all the company’s markets and languages.

-There are a number of reasons why Facebook is focusing on local news, one being that national news is likely to be of a more polarizing or politicized nature.
-Local news may also have such traits, however it’s also more likely to be of direct interest to more people in terms of their day-to-day lives.
+There are a number of reasons Facebook is focusing on local news, one being that national news is likely to be of a more polarizing or politicized nature.
+Local news may be divisive as well, however it’s also more likely to be of direct interest to people in terms of their day-to-day lives.
 And this feeds into another of Facebook’s growing investments, vis-à-vis communities.

 Facebook has made no secret of its renewed mission to help people have more meaningful social interactions, and the company even launched the Facebook Communities Summit in the U.S. last year to bring group and page admins together under one roof.
 The company later expanded the event to Europe, while last month it pledged up to $10 million in grants for a new community leadership program.